Was Selena Gomez On Hannah Montana?

 A: Morgan York is an American actress known for her roles in various films and TV shows, including her portrayal of Sarah on Hannah Montana.

-In conclusion, while the rumor that Selena Gomez appeared on Hannah Montana has persisted for years, it is simply not true.
+In conclusion, while the rumor that Selena Gomez appeared on Hannah Montana has persisted for years, it is indeed just a rumor.
 The confusion arose from the resemblance between Gomez and actress Morgan York, who played a devoted fan of Hannah Montana in one episode.
-It’s important to separate fact from fiction and rely on accurate information when discussing these matters.
+Nevertheless, both Selena Gomez and Hannah Montana left a lasting impact on the world of entertainment, each in their own unique way.